patrickpichler/going-minimal/talk.md

 our containerized application.
 I guess this is all that is required to say here.

 Back to `apko`.
 As bad luck would have it, `vulnerable-awk-playground` is susceptible to RCE and command injection.
-Let's transform it to only contain the absolute minimum of images installed.
+Let's transform it to only contain the absolute minimum of packages installed.
+A quick reminder, we have a hard dependency on `AWK`.

-There is already the first problem. `apko` can only install `APK`packages.
+There is already the first problem. `apko` can only install `APK` packages.
 How can we turn `vulnerable-awk-playground` into an `APK`?

 Meet the second amazing open source tool created by Chainguard: `melange`.
-With `melange` building `APK` images is trivial.
+With `melange` building `APK` packages is trivial.
 All you need to do is to once again specify how to build your app in an declarative way and you are good to go.

-Enough talk, lets get this APK party started.
+Enough talk, lets get this `APK` party started.

 I already have `apko` and `melange` installed on my system.
 We start out by creating the APK package.
-For this we create a `melange.yaml`, specify some metadata, such as the name, setup which packages for our build environment and define a build pipeline.
+For this we create a `melange.yaml`, specify some metadata, such as the name, setup which packages for our build environment are required and define a build pipeline.
 The pipeline itself is rather straight forward as Golang is pretty easy to build.
 Nice!
 Let's create a package signing key by running `melange keygen` and create the APK package by running the `melange build` command.
 I am using the `docker` runner + some custom settings, since I am on MacOS.
 If I would run a proper OS like Linux, I could even make use of bubblewrap, which would allow us to build the package without requiring higher privileges.